SAEON/-saeon-cli-tools/README.md

  * This is used to output helpful
  * CLI documentation
  */
-describe(
-  fnWithFlags,
-  {
+describe(fnWithFlags, {
   title: 'Some title',
-    description: 'Some description'
+  description: 'Some description',
-  }
-)
+})

 // Build a simple CLI
 const cli = args =>